hxstarklin/UM-IoTSC-SICC/dgx2/README.md

     source activate myenv

     # your program goes below
-    ## Below is the commands to run , for this example,
+    ## Below is the commands to run, for this example,
     ## Create a sample helloworld.py and Run the sample python file
-    ## Result are stored at your definded --output location
+    ## Results are stored at the --output file above
     echo "print('Hello world')">>helloworld.py
     python helloworld.py